theogravity/build-tools-custom-origin/README.md

 - An `origin` option was added to override the default `electron` remote URL for `e init`.
   * When this option is used, the `useHttps` option is ignored, since you would provide the full URI to `origin` (eg the ssh or https URI).
   * You should not need to use the `fork` option, as the `origin` option should be sufficient.
+- A `disable-git-cache` option was added to `e init` to disable the git cache for the specified build config.

 ## Installation